AlikhanMussabekov/LeetcodeProblems/README.md

 # LeetcodeProblems
 My solutions for leetcode problems
 Start: 10 problems in a day --fail--
-New: 5 problems in a day
+New: 5 problems in a day!